coryjett/Rancher-to-Solo/README.md

 Under `1 s:O = cluster.local`, note the certificate between `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----`.
 Compare it to the previous root certificate that was used for Rancher deploy Istio and confirm they are the same.

-## Cut routing over to the new control plane, scale Rancher Istio Ingress to 0, and test
+## Cut routing over to the new control plane, scale Rancher Istio Gateway to 0, and test

 Configure the load balancer to point to the canary gateway